Relativistic Quantum Information of Anyons: Abstract

 \section{Abstract}

 In this paper, a method is developed to investigate the relativistic quantum information of anyons.
 Anyons are particles with intermediate statistics ranging between Bose-Einstein and Fermi-Dirac statistics, with a parameter $\alpha$ ($0<\alpha<1$) characteristic of this intermediate statistics.
 A density matrix is also introduced as a combination of the density matrices of bosons and fermions with a continuous parameter, $\alpha$, that represents the behavior of anyons.
 This density matrix reduces to bosonic and fermionic density matrices in the limits $\alpha\rightarrow 0$ and $\alpha\rightarrow 1$, respectively.
 We compute entanglement entropy, negativity, and coherency for anyons in non-inertial frames as a function of $\alpha$.
-For small values of acceleration, the anyons with $\alpha=0.5$ were observed to have the least entanglement.
-At high acceleration limits, however, the negativity for anyons with $\alpha<0.5$ was found to be less than that for anyons with $\alpha >0.5$.
-Semions, which are particles with $\alpha=0.5$, were found to be less coherent than those with other values of fractional parameter.
+We also computed quantum fisher information for these particles.
+Semions, which are particles with $\alpha = 0.5$, were found to have minimum quantum fisher information with respect to $\alpha$ than those with other values of fractional parameter.